The SuppoRTT Process

 The purpose of this meeting is to highlight areas that might be challenging for the trainee when they return.
 It should cover the reason for absence and the expected duration.
 The trainee and ES should consider how the trainee may stay up-to-date with clinical developments and what (if any) work related activities may take place during their absence.
 At the time of this meeting, a Pre-Absence Planning form should be completed through Online Surveys.
 Once submitted, it will generate a PDF version which can be uploaded to the trainee’s eportfolio.

-Approximately 3 months prior to their anticipated return to training, trainees receive an email from HEE, giving information of the resources available to ease their transition back to clinical practise.
-Information about this can also be found within these SuppoRTT web pages..
+Approximately 3 months prior to their anticipated return to training, trainees should receive an email from HEE, giving information of the resources available to ease their transition back to clinical practice.
+Information about this can also be found within these SuppoRTT web pages.

 The trainee should be notified of their ES at the returning trust/general practice, two to three months before their return to work.
 If this has not happened, please get in touch with the department that you are due to return to or your local SuppoRTT Champion.
 It is the responsibility of the trainee to arrange a pre-return planning meeting with their ES, a minimum of 6 weeks before their return.
 Depending on the circumstances relating to your leave, you may also be offered an additional meeting with the SuppoRTT Champion.